Moral Injury new

 - Anyone interested for personal reasons, who is happy that the content will also go into detail about working therapeutically with those suffering from moral injury.

-If you are an experienced practitioner from another modality, or a professional not familiar with the human givens (HG) approach to wellbeing, we recommend you read the following before you attend: About HG therapy, benefits of the approach, and what is RIGAAR.
+If you are an experienced practitioner from another modality, or a professional not familiar with the human givens (HG) approach, we recommend you read the following short articles before you attend: About HG therapy, benefits of the approach, and what is RIGAAR.

 Course Programme